luckyframework/website/README.md

 ### Learning Lucky

 Lucky uses the [Crystal](https://crystal-lang.org) programming language.
 You can learn about Lucky from the [Lucky Guides](http://luckyframework.org/guides).
+Get help on our [Discord](https://discord.gg/HeqJUcb) server.